tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical equipment and very modern machines.
+• Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: